Xtuden-com/CSV2IATI/NEWDOC.md

 ## Using both Alternatives and Transforms

 Currently transforms on a field are applied first, then if this is blank alternatives are checked.
 Alternatives may have their own transforms.

+## History

+In the conversion panel, there is a veiw conversion history link, which lists previous conversion times and links to the associated XML files.

+## New IATI fields availible

+This includes nested elements such as budget etc. Transactions also use this new format (see migration notes above), and will look slightly different.

+## Post conversion links

+There are now Preview/Validate/Split links after an XML file has been converted.

+## Ajaxy save button

+This means that when the save button is pressed, you will not lose your position on the page.

+## Dimensions can be copied

+Simply click the copy dimension button, and enter a name for the new dimension.